-As the biggest and most high-end device in LG's L-series of midrange phones, the LG Optimus L9 delivers just the right amount of specs and performance that make it a solid consideration without being too ambitious.
-It has a better camera than the Optimus L5 and a faster processor than the L7, but with its $80 price tag from T-Mobile, it also won't break the bank.
+As the biggest and most high-end device in LG's L-series of midrange phones, the LG Optimus L9 from T-Mobile and MetroPCS, delivers just the right amount of specs and performance that make it a solid consideration without being too ambitious.

 Though similar to the uninspiring Optimus L7 (also known as the LG Splendor from U.S. Cellular), the LG Optimus L9 has a thin but dense build that is comfortable to handle.
 It measures 5.03 inches tall, 2.63 inches wide, and 0.36 inch thick.
 The device is light, weighing in at 4.16 ounces.
 Though it won't be able to fit in small jean pockets without peeking out above the seam, it can easily fit in a small shoulder bag or purse.